helios-yamet/Fitness-Station/README.md

 -  As a first time user I want to be able to navigate each section of the platform with ease, because this helps me find the product I want.

--  As a user I want the homepage to be have imagery and appropriate color contrasts, as I like the site to be fun to visit.

 -  As a frequent user I can view the gym fitness plans, so that I can purchase a subscription without having to phone up or pay upon arrival.

 -  As a user I want to purchase my favorite Merchandise online with ease, because I want to support the gym financially beyond paying a subscription.